zerofox-oss/go-aws-msg/README.md

 package to reading/parsing/processing batches of messages instead of single ones.
 Obviously, client and server need to be in sync when it comes to batching.

+You can use the higher level primitives carried over from the original repo by calling `sns/sqs.NewBatchedTopic` or instantiate the batching engine directly via the `batching.New` and passing it the sns/sqs client.
+The test subdirectory contains a comprehensive tests battery demonstrating both approaches.
+The implementation is thread safe: you can reuse the same batched topic or lower level batcher engine across multiple go routines

 ### Packing Multiple Messages into a Batch

 When multiple messages are batched together into a single one, each of them is simply prefixed by